-On the last day of 2018, we take a look at the National People’s Congress’s and this Observer’s work in the past year.Continue reading “Year in Review: The NPC and the Observer in 2018”
+As we bid farewell to 2021, we look back at the National People’s Congress’s and our work in the past year.Continue reading “Year in Review: The NPC and the Observer in 2021”